Chxshire22/accountant-shark/README.md

 **@AccountantSharkbot** on telegram.

-listen. i built this over the weekend. without ai (or at least that's what i remember it's been a couple months but im pretty sure without ai). so it's probably full of shit code. it's not modularized in different files for "separation of concerns". it doesn't cover all edge cases probably.
+listen. i built this over the weekend. so it's probably full of shit code. it's not modularized in different files for "separation of concerns". it doesn't cover all edge cases probably.